YohanV1/betterbasket_task/README.md

 ## The journey: how this pipeline got here

-This is the part most submissions skip.
-The architecture you see in this README isn't what I designed at the start.
-It's what survived the held-out evaluation.
+The architecture you see in this README isn't what I designed at the start — it's what survived the held-out evaluation.

 ### Step 1 — EDA and v1 design